dnlklmts/kerio-control-vpnclinet/README.md

-# Kerio Control VPN Client in Debian-base Docker-container
+# Kerio Control VPN Client in Debian-based Docker-container

 A little hack for those Arch Linux users who are currently suffering from that [ issue](https://aur.archlinux.org/packages/kerio-control-vpnclient/#comment-719061).